ParadoxZero/ecommerce/wp-content/plugins/carousel-slider/readme.txt

 7. Front-end example of image lightbox.

 == Changelog ==

+= version 1.7.2 - 2017-04-07 =
+* New   - Structured data generator using JSON-LD format for Product Carousel and Gallery Image Carousel.

 = version 1.7.1 - 2017-04-05 =
 * New   - WooCommerce 3.0.0 compatibility